hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 This page contains the list of deprecations and important or breaking changes for Vault 0.11.0 compared to 0.10.0.
 Please read it carefully.

+## Known Issues

+### Minified JSON Policies

+Users that generate policies in minfied JSON may cause a parsing errors due to a regression in the policy parser when it encounters repeating brackets.
+Although HCL is the official language for policies in Vault, HCL is JSON compatible and JSON should work in place of HCL.
+To work around this error, pretty print the JSON policies or add spaces between repeating brackets.
+This regression will be addressed in a future release.

 ## Changes Since 0.10.4

 ### Request Timeouts